Hello Machine Bros!

 Know the Limits of Your 3D Printer and Configuration

-“THY” is a general rule that we usually apply to place supports in 3D printing, but the reality is that depending on our printer and the configuration we apply we could move a little further from the rules.
+“THY” is a general rule that we usually apply to place supports in 3D printing, but the reality is that depending on our 3D printer and its configuration, we could move a little further from the rules.

-For example, the letter H could be printed without any support if the distance of the bridge is short enough to be 3D printed in this way, this according to the limitations of our 3D printer and configuration.
+For example, the letter H could be printed without any support if the distance of the bridge is short enough to be 3D printed in this way, depending on the limitations of our 3D printer and configuration.

 We can find another example with the letter Y. It could be 3D printed without using supports if the angle is less than 45°, or if we decreased the layer height.